Potassium sulfate

 Recrystallization of "Potassium sulfate" fertilizer

 Add fertilizer to the flask with boiling water until solution become saturated.
 Then filter out the solution and cool slowly.
-Excess of compound precipitates as a crystalline precipitate, most of impurities remain in the solution.
+Excess of potassium sulfate forms a crystalline precipitate, when most of impurities remain in the solution.

-Separate this precipitate from the stock solution, and repeat this process for several times, use the same solution at each next step.
-Finally, the precipitated compound is used for crystal growing.
+Separate this precipitate from the stock solution, add another portion of mixture, and repeat this process several times, using the same solution again and again.
+Finally, the precipitated potassium sulfate is used for crystal growing, and solution with accumulated impurities is thrown away.

 Due to potassium carbonate impurity in fertilizer, it is recommended to add sulfuric acid to fertilizer solution before recrystallization.